prashantrana7721/prashantrana7721/README.md

 <h1> Hi Developers !</h1>

-<h4>I'm A Passionate Java Full-Stack Developer With Expertise In High-Level And Low-Level Design ( HLD / LLD ) / Design Patterns And Strong Problem-Solving Abilities , Along With My Development Skills I'm A Travel Film-Maker As Well !</h4>
+<h4>I'm A Passionate Java Full-Stack Developer With Expertise In High-Level And Low-Level Design ( HLD / LLD ) / Design Patterns And Strong Problem-Solving Abilities , Along With My Development Skills I'm A Travel Film-Maker And An Endurance Runner As Well !</h4>

 _____________________________________________________________________________________________________________________________________________________________________________________________